melk0sha/movies-ui/tasks.md

+### Task 4.
+Components.
+Part 2

+Implement markup and styles for ["Add movie"](https://projects.invisionapp.com/share/F9VXQ7IMZGY/#/screens/406802247), ["Edit"](https://projects.invisionapp.com/share/F9VXQ7IMZGY/#/screens/406802252), ["Delete"](https://projects.invisionapp.com/share/F9VXQ7IMZGY/#/screens/406802251) modal windows and "sorting".
+No need to implement real API calls.
+Only add pages with mocked data.
+No need to implement hooks in this task.

+**Evaluation criteria**

+2 - Implementation of markup and styles
+3 - Use stateless/stateful approach
+4 - Use React synthetic events
+5 - Use lifecycle methods (discuss with mentor)

+---

 ### Task 3: Components.
 Part 1

 Write components implementing HTML markup for required design for home page of [InVision prototype](https://projects.invisionapp.com/share/F9VXQ7IMZGY/#/screens/406802250) (Only UI part).
 For this part, no need to implement API calls and routing, the task can be done with mocked data.